wailmur/Computer-Vision-Project/README.md

 4. All the hats should be in the same folder as the python file.
 5. Demonstration video included in folder.
 6. Hats are unrendered when no facial mesh is detected.
+7. Download all the Hat.png files for the filter to work.